rflinkbudget/mlops-major-exam/README.md

       | 4      | 2.6047               | -1964.39            | 2.6046                |

-	#Model Size Comparison:
+	  7.3 Model Size Comparison:

            Original model (model.pth)    : 0.67 KB

            Quantized model (quant_params.joblib): 0.25 KB

    7.3 Explanation

            i.  "uint8" only allows values between 0–255.

            ii.
 Model coefficients include **negative values**, so casting to `uint8` caused **clipping/wrapping**.

            iii.
 This led to completely incorrect predictions.

            iv.  supports **signed values** and a larger range, preserving both sign and scale.
 Hence, `int16` was chosen for final quantization.

 8. Dockerization:
    -------------

         Created `Dockerfile` to install deps, train, and run prediction

         Used `predict.py` for validation inside container

        #Build Docker Image

        docker build -t mlops-lr .

        #Running the container

        docker run --rm mlops-lr

        #Container Output

        2025-07-31 21:49:57 ✅ Sample Predictions: [0.71912284 1.76401657 2.70965883 2.83892593 2.60465725]

 9. CI/CD Workflow:
    --------------
        .github/workflows/ci.yml` defines 3 jobs:

        i.   test-suite(PyTest): This job runs all the unit tests written for model training.
 It checks if the data loads correctly, the model trains properly, and the saved model meets basic quality (like R² score).
                             It ensures your core logic is working before moving forward.

        ii.  train-and-quantize: Once tests pass, this job trains the model again and performs manual quantization using both uint8 and int16.
                             It validates the quantization process and prints predictions to compare with the original model — a key requirement in the assignment.

        iii. build-and-test-container: Finally, this job builds a Docker image and runs your predict.py inside the container.
                                   It confirms that your entire pipeline — from training to inference — works in a portable, reproducible environment, which is critical for MLOps deployment.